If you’re unable to launch programs without having to type the extension “.exe” in a Command Prompt window, you need to fix your PATHEXT variable.

 When you run a command or program without mentioning the extension, Command Prompt uses the value of PATHEXT variable to determine which extensions to look for and in what order.

-If you have two files named “test.bat” and “test.vbs” in a folder, running “test” from a Command Prompt window would launch “test.bat”, because .BAT appears at the beginning of PATHEXT variable.
+If you have two files named “test.bat” and “test.vbs” in a folder, running “test” from a Command Prompt window would launch “test.bat”, because .BAT appears at the beginning of the PATHEXT variable.
 By moving .VBS to the front (after .EXE), you can make Command Prompt to launch “test.vbs” instead of “test.bat”.
-However it’s advisable to use the default order unless you have some special requirements.
+However, it’s advisable to use the default order unless you have some special requirements.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: